 Heat the buttermilk and water to 43C / 110F (lukewarm).

-In the bowl of a stand mixer fitted with a dough hook add the lukewarm buttermilk, water and add the yeast.
+In the bowl of a stand mixer fitted with a dough hook add the lukewarm buttermilk, water, sugar and add the yeast.
 Whisk it and let it stand for 5 minutes until it starts to bubble.

 Add the butter, egg, salt and about 1 cup of the flour and mix until combine.
 Then slowly add the rest of the flour and beat with the dough hook for 2 minutes.
 The mixture should be pulling away from the sides and be soft but not too sticky.
 Add the raisins then beat for a further 2 minutes.